CravenCraft/BloodyBits/README.md

 (see: DOOM Eternal, Left 4 Dead, or more recently Helldivers 2).
 So, I've set out to make my own version of that experience in minecraft.

 There have been several mods that add blood in the past, but none like this.
-Enemies will spray blood based on the amount of damage caused, and their models will become increasingly bloodier as they take more damage to communicate to the player how close they are to death.
 Certain enemies will have certain blood colors such as red for most enemies, green for bug-like enemies, purple for ender-like enemies, and so on.
 All the colors are fully customizable within the configs as well.